Real Talk By: KJ

 5th Cell takes a short break from its innovative Scribblenauts series, to bring us Hybrid.
 This third person shooter is all cover based.
 Players who rely on cover tactics within their shooters (Gears of War), are going to be naturally better at this game.
 Earth is split between two factions (Paladins and Variants) fighting over an energy resource known as ‘Dark Matter’.
 Really that’s all you need to know.
 Hybrid has no true campaign, focusing strictly around online play.
 Every game mode is 3v3, with 60 FPS action.
 Some wont like the cover gameplay, but when you score kills in hybrid, its feels like you really had to grind and earn every one.

 The graphics look amazing for a downloadable title.
 Everything is smooth and clean.
-The game comes packed with ten stages, each are very detailed and some will rival a 60 dollar title’s levels.
+Hybrid comes packed with ten stages, each are very detailed and some will rival a 60 dollar game.
 Graphics aside, the stages are well designed allowing for unique places to take cover.
 Because the characters travel strictly via jetpack, the places you hide behind are everywhere.
 A player could get a kill streak on a ceiling upside down popping shots on enemies.
 This game allows for a lot of tactical movements not featured anywhere else.
 Fly from point A to B, but watch your back.
 Hit the boost and get there as quick as you can.
 It’s incredibly fun to get the drop on someone by flying to their cover while shooting them in the dome.

 The arsenal is plenteous.
 Balanced weapons such as: assault rifles, pistols, shotguns, snipers, and even special energy guns.
 Every player has drones.
 Depending on your kill streak, there are drones you can earn.
 Each are very useful on the battlefield.
 The Stalker is a little bot that shoots exactly when you do, and takes cover the same way.
 The Warbringer is a hovering drone that searches for enemies to shoot.
 The last and most valuable is a female drone known as the Preyon.
 She sneaks up on players ninja style, stabbing them instantly earning you a kill.